flagpolejs/flagpole/docs/concepts.md

 # async...await

-This is a core modern JavaScript concept that are always coupled.
-A function is designated as `async` which means that its contents are expected to run asynchronously--not linearly with the rest of the code around it--and it will return a Promise automatically.
+This is a core modern JavaScript concept that is always coupled.
+A function designated as `async` means that its contents are expected to run asynchronously -- not linearly with the rest of the code around it -- and it will return a Promise automatically.
 Inside of it we may have the `await` keyword which meands this thing that I am calling is going to run asynchronously and return a Promise, but wait on this line for that Promise to resolve to the actual value.

 # Promise